 Colombo has taught doctoral level courses in the Tan Changfen Graduate School of Nursing (GSN) for over a decade and has offered advice to GSN leadership as associate dean for clinical practice since 2017.
 She is also a graduate of Worcester State University and has retained her connections with the institution, currently serving as an alumni representative to the Board of Trustees.

 A published author of both book chapters and journal articles, Colombo is a prolific writer on health care and nursing.
 She has been a published peer reviewer for the Journal for Healthcare Quality and the Journal of Advanced Nursing.
-Colombo has also served as a member of the executive board of the Organization of Nurse Leaders of Massachusetts and Rhode Island and is also a member of the American Organization of Nurse Executives, the American College of Healthcare Executives and Sigma Theta Tau International Honor Society of Nursing.
+Colombo has also served as a member of the executive board of the Organization of Nurse Leaders of Massachusetts and Rhode Island and is also a member of the American Organization of Nurse Executives and the American College of Healthcare Executives.

 Colombo earned her bachelor of science in nursing at Worcester State University, a master’s of health administration at Clark University, and a doctor of nursing practice at the Massachusetts General Hospital Institute of Health Professions.